-- (1) For one-sided connections, the continuity plate thickness shall be at least 50% of the thickness of the beam flange. - (2) For two-sided connections, the continuity plate thickness shall be at least equal to 75% of the thickness of the thicker beam flange on either side of the column. - (c) Continuity-Plate Welding
+- (1) For one-sided connections, the continuity plate thickness shall be at least 50% of the thickness of the beam flange. - (2) For two-sided connections, the continuity plate thickness shall be at least equal to 75% of the thickness of the thicker beam flange on either side of the column. - (3) The continuity plate width-to-thickness ratio shall be limited by